Mandur/Tutorial/Linux.md

 ```
 #7
-Go back to the command line and write the line
+Go back to the command line and write the line.
+This will update the package you described in the package.json file.
 ```
 dotnet restore
 ```